Community Based Learning

 - CSC Seminars offers the life-changing Migrant Experiences and Border Issues seminars

-- ILS Cross-Cultural Leadership Program has sites in Los Angeles, Chicago, Washington D.C., and Puerto Rico
+- Cross Cultural Leadership Program has sites in Los Angeles, Chicago, Washington D.C., and Puerto Rico

 Through study abroad in Chile, Mexico, and Spain you can take CBL courses that add new understandings to what local engagement looks like in different countries.
 In addition, the CSC offers the ISSLP program in several Latin American sites.